Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 (gdb) set args pword
 (gdb) run
 ```
-- We layout the assembly instructions
+- Display the instructions alongside the prompt
 - Set breakpoints at `main` and `check_pw`
 - Use `pword` for the argument and run the program
-- Then we move forward step by step using `si` and `ni`, and when we find something that might be of interest, we print the value loaded in the register.
+- Then we move forward step by step using `si` and `ni`
+- When we find something that might be of interest, we print the value loaded in the register.

-At the top of main, we can notice two instructions
+At the top of `main`, we can notice two instructions
 ```asm
 cmp   $0x2,%edi
 jne   0x5555555551fe <main+113>